defold/doc/docs/en/manuals/application-security.md

 ### Encoding project configuration values
-The game.project file will be included as-is in your application bundle.
+The *game.project* file will be included as-is in your application bundle.
 Sometimes you may wish to store public API access keys or similar values, that are of a sensitive, but perhaps not private nature.
-To harden security for such values they can be included into the application binary, instead of stored in game.project, and still be accessible to Defold API functions such as `sys.get_config_string()` and similar functions.
-You can do so by adding a native extension in your game project and using the `DM_DECLARE_CONFIGFILE_EXTENSION` macro to provide your own overrides for getting config values using the Defold API functions.
+To harden security for such values they can be included into the application binary, instead of stored in *game.project*, and still be accessible to Defold API functions such as `sys.get_config_string()` and similar functions.
+You can do so by adding a native extension in your *game.project* and using the `DM_DECLARE_CONFIGFILE_EXTENSION` macro to provide your own overrides for getting config values using the Defold API functions.
 An example project that can be used as a starting point is [available on GitHub](https://github.com/defold/example-configfile-extension/tree/master).

 ## Securing your game against cheaters